What is a mutual fund? Basics, pros and cons

-Mutual funds are best defined as a popular type of investment vehicle that pools money from many investors to invest in a variety of investment types.
+Mutual funds are defined as a popular type of investment vehicle that pools money from many investors to invest in a variety of investment types.

 Investing in mutual funds can be a good way to diversify your portfolio and save for the long term.
 Find out the basics of how mutual funds can help you achieve your financial goals.

 In this article:

 The definition of a mutual fund is an investment that pools your money with that of many other people who share similar investment goals.
-Professional money managers use the pool of money to buy securities that will help achieve the mutual fund's specified objectives.
+Professional money managers use the pool of money to buy securities that can help achieve the mutual fund's specified objectives.

 Mutual funds may be an appropriate retirement investment because they offer professional management and diversification.
 They are not FDIC insured and involve investment risks, including possible loss of principal and fluctuation in value.